ilya1200/ImageSteganography/README.md

       2. SLACK_BOT_TOKEN=<BOT_TOKEN>
       3. BOT_ID=<BOT_ID>
    2. Create an empty user_images.json - will be mounted to the volume and will store records about the images
-   3. Open the terminal
+   3. Open the Terminal
-   4. Navigate to the
-   5. docker build -t ilya1200/image_steganography:v1.0.0 .
+   4. docker pull ilya1200/image_steganography:v1.0.0
-   6. docker run --name ImageSteganography -p 3000:3000 --env-file /home/ilya/ImageSteganography/makenvfile -v /home/ilya/ImageSteganography/user_images.json:/app/ImageSteganographyServer/storage/user_images.json -it ilya1200/image_steganography:v1.0.0

 ### Usage